 If a student does not complete the required 24 hours, the student does not attain the privileges accorded to his/her class, including but not limited to Senior privileges and parking privileges.
 Graduating seniors must complete and have accepted all service learning hours no later than the Friday prior to graduation to participate in Senior Week activities, including graduation.
 Students may complete more than 6 hours of service a year, but any hours over 6 does not "carry over" to the next year.
 We believe at WLC that service to the community is an ongoing activity.

-Service learning opportunities may be found of the Service Learning webpage of https://www.sau63.org/WLC.
+Service learning opportunities may be found on the Service Learning webpage.